retrospect-addon/plugin.video.retrospect/readme.md

 #### Option B - ....via 'Full Zip Download' ####
 Download the complete GIT repo and extract it into the Kodi Add-on folder.

+#### Caution!
+Be aware that if you install it using *Option A* or *Option B* Kodi will **disable** the add-on by default and it will **not install any of the dependencies**.
+So you need to enable it manually and install all the dependencies by hand.
+Starting from Kodi Leia this is easier as it has a "View Dependencies" option of add-ons.

 ### 3 - Updating Retrospect ###

 #### Option A - ....via 'GIT Clone' ####